enterprise-contract/action-validate-image/README.md

 "Validate" is a robust GitHub Action developed by Enterprise Contract, designed to assess container images for security and compliance.
 This action has two authentication methods: Long-Lived Public-Key Authentication and Keyless Authentication made possible by Enterprise Contract.
 ## Keyless Authentication: The Strongest Approach

-Keyless Authentication represts the highest level of Sigstore sophistication.
-Verification revolves around the signer's identity, It's made possible by  two essential parts:
+Keyless Authentication represents the highest level of Sigstore sophistication.
+Verification is based on the signer's identity, It's made possible by two essential parts:

 - **Certificate Identity:** This identifier is crucial for verifying the image-associated certificate.
 - **Certificate OIDC Issuer:** The OIDC issuer serves a vital role in validating the identity.